Monthly statistics on the international trade in goods, August 2019

 Finnish Customs, Statistics

-The value of Finnish exports of goods increased by six per cent in August according to international trade in goods statistics provided by Finnish Customs.
-The value of Finnish exports was almost 5.1 billion euros.
-Export prices increased by 6.0 per cent and export volume by 0.9 per cent.
-In January-August exports increased by seven per cent year-on-year.
+The value of Finnish exports of goods fell by 1.2 per cent year-on-year, according to the international trade in goods statistics provided by Finnish Customs.
+The value of Finnish exports was just over EUR 5.0 billion.
+Export volumes increased by 0.3 per cent, but export prices decreased by 0.6 per cent year-on-year.
+In January-August, the value of exports increased by 2.6 per cent year-on-year.

 |Unit value index|